redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 #### Caching workloads

-For applications using Redis solely as a cache, you can safely let the memory usage reach 100% as long as you have an (https://redis.io/blog/cache-eviction-strategies/)[eviction policy] in place.
+For applications using Redis solely as a cache, you can safely let the memory usage reach 100% as long as you have an [eviction policy](https://redis.io/blog/cache-eviction-strategies/)in place.
 This will ensure that Redis can evict keys while continuing to accept new writes.

 **NB** Eviction will increase write command latency as Redis has to cleanup the memory/objects before accepting a new write to prevent OOM when memory usage is at 100%